mecheri/formation-angular/Tutorial/README.md

     - Import FormsModule in AppModule

 05. Display a List of users
-    - Update and clean UserComponent and view
+    - Update and clean UserComponent and his view
     - Mock users
     - Display users with *ngFor (structural directive)
     - Show One-way binding: event binding (from-the-dom)